gplynch/dublin_city_data/README.md

 * TODO : Geocode these using Google Maps API
 * TODO : Further enrich this data using dbpedia_spotlight allowing semantic search and explanations (https://github.com/dbpedia-spotlight/dbpedia-spotlight)
 * TODO : Create frontend using OpenStreetMap and allow users to view the history of a location through Dublin City Council data.
-* TODO : Visualise the change in focus of the council over 100 years (building of new suburbs in 1960s and 1970s, etc)
+* TODO : Visualise the change in locational focus of the council over 100 years (building of new suburbs in 1960s and 1970s, etc)

 # Challenges